WWE Rumors: Two Former TNA World Champions Could Join WWE, Dave Meltzer Suggests

 There are lingering WWE rumors that two former TNA World Champions may sign with WWE.
 Both of the former champs are also former WWE superstars, which could help or hurt their chances, according to wrestling journalist Dave Meltzer.
-Here’s the latest on which wrestling stars could be making their way back over to WWE once their contracts with TNA have officially ended.
+Here’s the latest on which wrestling stars could be making their way back to WWE once their contracts with TNA have officially ended.

-In a report from Josh Foster of Still Real To Us on Tuesday, several TNA Impact/Global Force Wrestling superstars are mentioned as possibilities to leave that company and join another such as WWE.
+In a report from Josh Foster of Still Real To Us on Tuesday, several TNA Impact/Global Force Wrestling superstars are mentioned as possibilities to leave that company and join another, such as WWE.
 It’s noted that three former TNA World Heavyweight Champions all have expiring contracts on the way.
-They are Eddie Edwards, as well as two former WWE stars, Bobby Lashley, and Ethan Carter III or EC3.
-Carter was known in WWE as Derrick Bateman but never quite caught on as big with the fans based on the way he was booked there.
+They are Eddie Edwards, as well as two former WWE stars, Bobby Lashley, and Ethan Carter III, or EC3.
+Carter was known in WWE as Derrick Bateman, but never quite caught on as big with the fans based on the way he was booked there.

-It’s reported that of these three superstars, EC3 is the most likely to sign with WWE in the future based on the fact that his current company may be looking to offer him less money than he’d like based on “cost-cutting” practices.
+It’s reported that of these three superstars, EC3 is the most likely to sign with WWE in the future based on the fact that his current company may be looking to offer him less money than he’d like, based on “cost-cutting” practices.
 Bobby Lashley has previous issues with WWE that could keep him from making a return.

 As the recent report from Foster indicates, Wrestling Observer Radio‘s Dave Meltzer believes that while EC3 will head to WWE next, Lashley’s decision is a bit more of a difficult situation.